Aleatric/randomJokeGenerator/README.md

 ## Features
 - Random Joke Generation: Clicking the "Make a Joke" button fetches a random joke from the Joke API and displays it on the screen.
 - Responsive Design: The web page is designed to be responsive and adapt to different screen resolutions across various devices.
+- Joke Themes: 6 themes to choose from.
+- Content Filter: Worried about inappropriate content?
+Worry no more!
+The content filter ensures that the jokes displayed are family-friendly and suitable for all audiences.
+- Bad Content Filter: This one does filter something...

 ## Technologies Used